 Meanwhile, IMI President and CEO Arthur R. Tan says, "IMI has always been in the forefront of pioneering ESG values in the manufacturing sector for the Philippines.
 As a part of the global supply chain for the world's top brands and products, we have been complying and exceeding these requirements over the past decades.
 Our decision to support the TCFD initiatives is a natural path for us to take and support."

-In the field of real estate, Ayala Land President and CEO Bernard Vincent O. Dy¸ stresses the benefit of being a TCFD supporter and says, “As a real estate company operating in the Philippines, Ayala Land has long recognized the importance of responding to climate change.
+In the real estate field, Ayala Land President and CEO Bernard Vincent O. Dy¸ stress the benefit of being a TCFD supporter and says, "As a real estate company operating in the Philippines, Ayala Land has long recognized the importance of responding to climate change.

-We welcome the Task Force for Climate Related Financial Disclosures (TCFD) recommendations as these provide a clear framework on disclosing material climate-related information.
-By adopting TCFD recommendations, the company will have a more thorough understanding of climate risks and opportunities.
-We can then continue to align our future investment strategies so that we can effectively transition to a lower-carbon economy.”
+We welcome the Task Force for Climate-Related Financial Disclosures (TCFD) recommendations as these provide a clear framework for disclosing material climate-related information.
+Adopting TCFD recommendations will give the company a more thorough understanding of climate risks and opportunities.
+We can then continue to align our future investment strategies to effectively transition to a lower-carbon economy."

 Speaking more about efforts toward a low-carbon economy, John Eric Francia, President and CEO of AC Energy, reaffirms their commitment by saying, "AC Energy is transitioning to a low carbon portfolio.
 The company will be divesting all its coal assets by 2030 and scaling up renewable investments, which is expected to exceed 5GW by 2025.
 In line with this commitment to sustainable investing, the company is adopting the TCFD framework along with the Ayala group."